xmatters/IA-Heartbeat/README.md

 # IA-Heartbeat
 Integration Service that routinely sends in an event, a related subscription ensures alerts are sent if the integration is non responsive for a time

+This integration is originally created by our amazing xMatters Consultant Matt Henry after the idea came to him in a dream.

 # Installation

 ## xMatters Configuration